ggs2ggs/gtk/docs/reference/gtk/section-accessibility.md

 - Set up the %GTK_ACCESSIBLE_RELATION_CONTROLS relation between each tab and the `GtkStackPage` object for its page
-- Set the %GTK_ACCESSIBLE_PROPERTY_SELECTED property on each tab, with the active tab getting the value %TRUE, all others %FALSE
+- Set the %GTK_ACCESSIBLE_PROPERTY_SELECTED property on each tab, with the active tab getting the value true, all others false

 To allow changing the active tab via accessible technologies, you can export actions.
 Since the accessibility interfaces only support actions